-States have a duty of exemplarity and to progress regarding fundamental values and respect of human rights, specifically here of the right to life and the duty not to kill.
+States have a duty of exemplarity and to progress regarding fundamental values and respect of human rights, specifically here for the right to life and the duty not to kill.

-Mauritania is the facto abolitionist.
+Both the right to life and the death penalty are absent in the constitution.

+Oman retains the death penalty.

-However, both the right to life and the death penalty are absent in the constitution of the country.
-According to Amnesty International, three deaths sentences have been pronounced in 2018 and they were at the time 115 persons on death row.
+According to Amnesty International, four deaths sentences have been pronounced in 2018.
+The number of persons on death row is unknown12.

-- II.
-We recommend to the people of Mauritania and their authorities engaging in a participative process to amend their Constitution and to value life therein. - III.
-We strongly call for the immediate abolition of the death penalty. - IV.
-Thereafter, we recommend the ratification of the Second Protocol of the Covenant on Civil and Political Rights aiming at the abolition of the death penalty.
+- III.
+We encourage the People and the Authorities of Oman to change the constitution and to celebrate and protect life therein. - IV.
+We strongly call for the immediate abolition of death penalty and encourage thereafter the ratification of the Second Protocol of CCPR aiming at the abolition of the death penalty.